 Dawnwind Dairy Goats is focused on breeding Alpine dairy goats that are:

 Frances Loehr has a B.S. degree in Science in Agriculture and French Studies from the University of Minnesota and a M.S. degree in Animal Science, specializing in Beef Production and Environment and Natural Resources from the University of Wyoming.
 She is an equine body worker who graduated from the Vluggen Institute for Equine Osteopathy and Education.
 Chris has a B.S. in Animal Science from the University of Wyoming, and is a certified barefoot hoof trimmer through Liberated Horsemanship.
 Both Chris and Frances have a solid background in horsemanship and training.
-Located in the Black Hills of South Dakota, they are developing Loehr Horse Care to improve mobility and performance for horses in the region.
+Located in the Black Hills of South Dakota, they are developing Loehr Horse Care, LLC, to improve mobility and performance for horses in the region.